Laura Fuentes

 How to Make Chicken Noodle Soup in the Crockpot

+With the slow cooker, the traditional Chicken Noodle Soup recipe gets even easier.
 Grab the ingredients above and get ready to make the most delicious soup ever!

 1. Cook it slow

-Place all the ingredients (except the noodles) in the crockpot and cook for 6 hours on low heat or 4 hours on high heat
+Place all the ingredients (except the noodles) in the crockpot and cook for 6 hours on low heat or 4 hours on high heat.

 2. Remove